mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/cloudzoo/cloudzoo-licenseformat/index.md

 ## Description

 -   `length` - A range of `min` and `max` integers representing the minimum and maximum characters--inclusive--a license key is expected to contain.
 To avoid conflicts with other formats, this number should be as specific as possible.
+Note that the length is for the overall license key and includes the characters in the prefix.
 -   `prefix` - A string representing the common prefix a license key is expected to begin with.
 The prefix should be as specific as possible to avoid conflicts with other formats.
 -  ` example` - An example license key that may be shown to the user when entering a license.
 It should begin with the `prefix` specified.
 -   `regexFilter`- (_optional_) - A regular expression defining the allowed characters in the license key.
 By default, only characters A-Z (both lowercase and uppercase) and numbers 0-9 are allowed.
 Whitespace, dashes, and slashes will not be considered for a pattern match.